 - Glen Canyon National Recreation Area – Appreciate a vast panorama of human history, geologic wonders and powerful vistas at the Glen Canyon National Recreation Area.

 - Zion National Park – Plan a backpacking hike into the Virgin River Narrows, The Left Fork of North Creek and explore many trails in the Zion wilderness.
-Permits are required for some of the venturing, so you should prepare yourself in advance
+Permits are required for some of the venturing, so you should prepare yourself in advance.
+If you'd like to hike up to Angels Landing, you will need a permit and will need to make a reservation.
+Check the Zion National Park's website for more details.

-- Arches National Park – Visit the beautiful Arches National Park where you will find the largest concentration of natural sandstone arches and the gorgeous rock formations
+- Arches National Park – Visit the beautiful Arches National Park where you will find the largest concentration of natural sandstone arches and the gorgeous rock formations.
+You might need to make a reservation for a timed-entry permit while visiting Arches National Park.
+Please check the national park's website for up-to-date information.

 Best time to go on a road trip from Chicago to Las Vegas

 The road trip from Chicago to Las Vegas is best enjoyed in fall and spring when the weather is pleasantly moderate.
 If you don't mind big crowds, you could visit Las Vegas in the winter when most tourist flock.
-Summer tends to be very hot with temperatures averaging around mid-90s and sometimes exceeding 100 degrees.
+Summer tends to be very hot with temperatures averaging around mid-90 degrees Fahrenheit and sometimes exceeding 100 degrees.

 The desirable period to look out for your trip are March and May, when it is fairly easy to book yourself a room at a great price.
 The weather is warm, hovering at high 70s to low 80s.
 It is advisable to pack some light layers, because it tends to get chilly at night and be on the lookout for exciting events around that time.